ioccc-src/winner/1987/lievaart/README.md

         make all

-NOTE: The original entry may be built with "make alt".
+NOTE: The original entry may be built with "make alt" if you have an old enough compiler.

+## To run:

+	./lievaart
+	# enter a level and start playing as described below

+	./lievaart2
+	# enter a level and start playing as described below

+NOTE: if you enter invalid input the program will enter an infinite loop displaying a string like `"You:"` repeatedly.

 ## Judges' remarks: